Rob Knox: Early life and career

 Knox was born to Colin and Sally Knox in 1989.
 He was a pupil at Beths Grammar School, Bexley.
 He had been acting since the age of 11, and his first credited role was a small part in an episode of the ITV police drama The Bill and he also appeared in the Channel 4 reality show Trust Me, I'm a Teenager, and the BBC comedy After You've Gone.
 He had previously appeared as an extra in a number of productions.
 The first film Knox appeared in was King Arthur in 2004.
 He also appeared on Tonight with Trevor McDonald.

 Harry Potter

 In 2007, casting began for the role of Marcus Belby in Harry Potter and the Half-Blood Prince, the film adaptation of British author J. K. Rowling's best-selling novel and the sixth installment of the Harry Potter film series.

 Knox posthumously appeared in Harry Potter and the Half-Blood Prince (2009).

-Although his character does not appear in the seventh novel, Knox had signed on to reprise his role as Marcus Belby in the final installment of the Harry Potter film series, Harry Potter and the Deathly Hallows.
-The film was divided into two parts for financial and scripting reasons; Part 1 was released in November 2010, with the second part in July 2011.
+Although his character does not appear in the seventh novel, Knox had signed on to reprise his role as Marcus Belby in the production of Harry Potter and the Deathly Hallows.